Olivetti M24: Versions

 The version of Simultask included with the 6300 Plus was based on Locus Computing Corporation's Merge software.
 In order to allow MS-DOS applications to run as "concurrent UNIX tasks", a non-standard hardware unit known as OS Merge was provided, allowing DOS applications to "think" that they had "complete control over the system" and offering "almost complete compatibility with IBM PC software", with a reported performance penalty when running applications such as Microsoft Flight Simulator of around 15 percent.
 Such additional hardware was necessary to support these virtualisation features due to the limitations of the 80286.
 The PC 6300 Plus shipped with MS-DOS in 1985 though, because its Unix System V distribution would not be ready until the end of March 1986.
 The 6300 Plus did not sell as well as the original 6300.
 Forrester Research estimated in December 1986 that AT&T's financial losses in PC market were about $600M for the year.

-In 1986, AT&T began offering 3.5" 720 KB floppies and 20MB hard disks.
+In 1986, AT&T began offering 3.5" 720 KB floppies and 20 MB hard disks.
 The Xerox 6060 came standard with a single 360 KB 5.25" drive and a 20 MB hard drive.
 An Iomega Bernoulli 10/10 removable cartridge drive was also offered as a factory option, as well as a "small expansion" sidecar hosting a hard drive for users who found themselves with no internal space left between floppies and expansion cards.

 After the 6300 Plus, AT&T announced that it was turning over both production and development of its PC products to Olivetti.
 In 1987, AT&T offered a true AT-based 286, their 6310— a rebadge of Olivetti M28.
 Equipped with a one-wait state 8 MHz processor, it was a pretty slow machine for its class, even slower than the IBM XT 286.
 Simultask was also an option for the 6310.
 The later-released 6312 addressed the speed problem with a 12-MHz CPU.
-After the announcement of the 6310, in April 1987, AT&T announced price cuts across its 6300 PC product line, with the 6300 Plus discounted by 27-38%, while the original 6300 was discounted by 17-23% (depending on configuration.)
+After the announcement of the 6310, in April 1987, AT&T announced price cuts across its 6300 PC product line, with the 6300 Plus discounted by 27-38%, while the original 6300 was discounted by 17-23% (depending on configuration).